Praneepkumar/Food-Ordering-Website/README.md

 # Note:

-# Since this application's API is from different origin, it blocks the API calls by 'CORS' when you try to access the web.
-To view Live application, please install 'Allow CORS' plugin to your browser.
+# This app's API comes from a different origin, and the browser stops it from making certain calls ('CORS') when you're trying to go online.
+To see the live application, install the 'Allow CORS' plugin on your browser.

-# Click on the [link](https://hey-foodie.netlify.app/) {:target="\_blank" rel="noopener"} to view live.
+# Click on the [link](https://hey-foodie.netlify.app/) to view live.